mengdong/kubeflow-pipeline-nvidia-example/README.md

 5, run python script in kubeflow-tf to get tar.gz file and upload to kubeflow cluster.

 As a result of my sloppiness to maintain this code, user has to keep track of NGC tensorflow/trtis server/trtis client version when using updated NGC containers.
 The version need to be compatible as TRTIS server only accept certain tensorrt version.
-Also use has to manually build TRTIS client following TRTIS documentation.
+The rule of thumb is that NGC TF and TRITON/TRTIS should have the same version, for example 19.12